limanweb/pg-ext/README.md

 ### What many-to-many relation trough array-field

 For example, you have two tables posts and tags.
 Every post can have many tags and every tag can be associated with many posts.
-You can add a column 'tag_ids' of native PostgreSQL type 'int[]' (array of integer) into 'posts' table.
+You can add a column 'tag_ids' of native PostgreSQL type 'INTEGER[]' (array of integer) into 'posts' table.
-Now, you can use this field to collect ID-s of tag associated with post.
+Now, you can use this field to specify ID-s of tagd associated with post.

+Notes: Don't forget to create GIN-index on 'tag_ids' field.

 Using the hasManyInArray and the belongsToManyArrays relationships allows you to access related models.
 See examples below.